Boris Johnson’s response dripping with the arrogance that led him to suspend Parliament

 – Dominic Cummings should quit or be sacked

-– Cummings is 'willing to see anything smashed' and 'isn't fit' to be in govt. pic.twitter.com/FTD5ApOjkD— Shehab Khan (@ShehabKhan) September 24, 2019
+– Cummings is 'willing to see anything smashed' and 'isn't fit' to be in govt. pic.twitter.com/FTD5ApOjkD— Shehab Khan ITV (@ShehabKhan) September 24, 2019

 Pressure building on Corbyn to call a no confidence vote to trigger a General Election to oust Johnson should he ignore the Labour leader's call to resign.
 31 October complicates the timing, obvs